dotdc/emoji-cli/README.md

 ## Description

-Just a dummy app to play with Rust.
+Just a dummy emoji cli to play with Rust.